kgolding/go-sqliteapi/README.md

 * `type` SQLite type, defaults to `TEXT` see https://www.sqlite.org/datatype3.html
 * `pk` if true this field will be the primary key
 * `notnull` if true this field cannot be null
+* `unique` if true this field will have a unique index
 * `default` the SQLite default value
 * `ref` Foreign key/reference in the format `tableName`.`keyField`/`labelField`. e.g. `tableA.id/text`
   * `labelField` is one or more comma seperated fields from the referenced table that will be returned using an automatic join as a new field with the keyField name and a `_RefLabel` suffix e.g. `keyField_RefLabel`.
 Multiple labelField's will be seperated with a `|`